Plugin Architecture Guide

 style F fill:#ffebee

-Example: Unmoderated Ambient Agent Sync (No Human-in-the-Loop)
+Example: Unmoderated Ambient PTO Sync (No Human-in-the-Loop)

 flowchart TD